The Life Expectancy Of Your Lancaster, PA

-People who do choose the 3-tab shingles do this often because they are the most cost-effective and look uniform.
-These are the shortest lasting shingles with a lifespan of only 12-25 years and the manufacturer only provides a 10 year warranty.
+People who do choose the 3-tab shingles do it because they are the most cost-effective option.
+They also look uniform.
+These are the shortest-lasting shingles, with a lifespan of only 12-25 years, and the manufacturer only provides a 10-year warranty.

-Architectural Laminate Asphalt Shingles
+Using Architectural Laminate Asphalt Shingles

 Slate shingles are beautiful and made from all-natural stone.
-These are typically once in a lifetime replacements because hard slate (S-1 grade) lasts 100-200 years with a 100 year manufacturer warranty.
+These are typically once-in-a-lifetime replacements because hard slate (S-1 grade) lasts 100-200 years with a 100-year manufacturer warranty.

 Wood Shingles & Wood Shakes

 Wood shingles are made with a machine and are tapered using a saw.
 Wood shakes are made by hand and are not tapered, giving them a more textured appearance than wood shingles.

-Synthetic Shingles, Slates, or Tile
+Synthetic Shingles, Slates, Or Tiles

-Specific synthetic materials can be made from 100% recycled materials and be recycled at the end of its life.
-The synthetic shingles, slates, or tiles have the potential to last longer than most regular shingles with an expected 40-60 years of life including a lifetime warranty.
+Specific synthetic materials can be made from 100% recycled materials.
+Synthetic shingles, slates, or tiles have the potential to last longer than most regular shingles.
+They have an expected 40-60 year lifespan and include a lifetime warranty.

-This type of roof means that at least part of your home’s roof is sloped no more than 10 degrees.
+This type of roof means that at least part of your roof is no more than a 10-degree slope.
 Most times, they will have a very slight slope so that water can shed properly.
-Flat roofing materials offer more limited options that you’ll see below.
+Flat roofing materials offer more limited options when replacing your roof.

 Asphalt Roll Roofing

-It’s known for its ease of installation, but it’s lifespan is short with an expectancy of only 5-15 years and no manufacturer warranty.
+It’s known for its ease of installation, but its lifespan is short.
+This type of roof is only expected to last 5-15 years and has no manufacturer warranty.

 It has a manufacturer’s warranty for up to 20 years.
-TPO is a popular choice for a flat roof because its white color gives it UV resistance making it energy efficient in areas with high sun exposure.
+TPO is a popular choice for a flat roof because its white color gives it UV resistance.
+This makes it energy efficient in areas with high sun exposure.

-Fully adhered means the insulation is adhered to the roof decking, wherein ballasted the insulation is loosely laid on the decking but weighed down on top by river washed ballast.
+Fully adhered means the insulation is adhered to the roof decking, wherein ballasted insulation is loosely laid on the decking but weighed down on top by river-washed ballast.

 Metal roofing’s popularity has continued to rise as homeowners learn the benefits of a longer-lasting, low-maintenance roof.
-This can be a pricier option, but is attractive both to the eye and to potential home buyers.
+This can be a pricier option but is attractive both to the eye and to potential home buyers.

 Standing Seam Metal

-Standing seam comes in three main metal options: aluminum, copper, and steel.
-A copper metal roof is a popular choice for green roofing because it is 100% recyclable, but is the most expensive metal option.
+The standing seam comes in three main metal options: aluminum, copper, and steel.
+A copper metal roof is a popular choice for green roofing because it is 100% recyclable but is the most expensive metal option.

-Steel is one of the most recycled materials in the world which makes this a very green option, and it is the least expensive metal standing seam metal option.
+Steel is one of the most recycled materials in the world, which makes this a very green option.
+It is also the least expensive metal standing seam metal option.
 This option is typically coated with multiple layers of protective material before the final paint is applied, helping to lengthen the lifespan of this metal roof.

 Corrugated steel metal roofs look like they have many little waves in the material.
 This corrugation creates an incredibly strong panel that can handle hail well.
-These panels can last 40-60 years with a 40 year warranty from the manufacturer.
+These panels can last 40-60 years with a 40-year warranty from the manufacturer.

 Metal Roof Tiles

-If you want the look of a shingled roof, but want the longevity and green value of metal, you’re in luck – metal roof tiles.
-They offer the look and feel of metal, but are lightweight and efficient.
+If you want the look of a shingled roof but want the longevity and green value of metal, you’re in luck – metal roof tiles.
+They offer the look and feel of metal but are lightweight and efficient.
 The tiles are made of steel and can last 40-60 years, but their warranty is 30 years.

+Get in touch with Joyland Roofing for an estimate on your residential roof replacement in Lancaster, PA, today.
 Our Joyland Roofing team is excited to speak with you!